 Leading user experience design firm needed a functional, aesthetic prototype website for a financial institution, that gave users a friendlier way to manage their mutual funds and financial outlook.
 I wrote the functional code, and hired and managed the HTML coder on the project.

 Work with CTO to define the project architecture for this health-centered social networking startup.
 Review, evaluate, and implement business requirements to meet market-driven deadlines.
-Produce technical specs and write production code.
-Design and implement web application configuration and deployment scheme.
+Design and implement Spring web application configuration and deployment process.
+Write production code.